zradlicz/Generative-OpenCV/README.md

 <img src="https://github.com/zradlicz/Generative-OpenCV/blob/main/Circle%20Packing/big.png" width="400">
 <img src="https://github.com/zradlicz/Generative-OpenCV/blob/main/Circle%20Packing/small.png" width="400">
 <p/>

+Circle packing actually seems to be a fairly complex problem to do efficiently.
+My method is terribly innefficient, and uses a lot of computationally intense algorithms that are built into OpenCV.
+It would be a fun project to attempt to make this gereration time optimal.

 ## Video Writer
 Video Writer is a simple program to create an avi format video of a series of frames in a folder.
 Simply put multiple pngs in a folder and run the program with the corret folder path.